Payments NZ is responsible for the day-to-day operations of the API Centre.

 - Appointments to the API Council, including the chair and independent members.

 Chief Executive and management

-The Payments NZ CE and management team are responsible for working with the API Council, and the daily operation and delivery of the API Centre.
-The CE also considers applications from API Providers and Third Parties wanting to register as a Standards User.
+The Payments NZ Chief Executive and management team are responsible for working with the API Council, and the daily operation and delivery of the API Centre.
+The Chief Executive also considers applications from API Providers and Third Parties wanting to register as a Standards User.
 For more information about the application process, see Join the API Centre.